jakobroenn02/AssaultCube-Internal/README.md

 go run checksumtool.go "C:\\Path\\To\\ac_client.exe"
 ```

-Copy the SHA-256 value into the `knownVersions` map near the top of `views/loadassaultcube.go`.【F:views/loadassaultcube.go†L1-L80】
+Copy the SHA-256 value into the `knownVersions` map near the top of `views/loadassaultcube.go`.

 ## Logs & Diagnostics

-The loader prints connection attempts when initializing MySQL and will surface detailed errors if configuration or authentication fails, helping diagnose issues quickly.【F:db.go†L1-L60】【F:views/login.go†L140-L200】
+The loader prints connection attempts when initializing MySQL and will surface detailed errors if configuration or authentication fails, helping diagnose issues quickly.
 ## Legal Notice

 This project is provided for educational use.
-Only inject the trainer into games you own, preferably offline or in controlled environments, and respect the terms of the game you are modifying.【F:trainer/README.md†L96-L122】
+Only inject the trainer into games you own, preferably offline or in controlled environments, and respect the terms of the game you are modifying.